TimCatana/HighSchool/README.md

 # WhimsicalLED
 ------------------------------------

-A C based program used to run "whimsical" patterns on an RGB NeoPixel LED strip.
+A C Program used to run "whimsical" patterns on an RGB NeoPixel LED strip.
 A project given in my grade 12 Computer Technology course.

 ## Description